weaverryan/sf_world2022_security_workshop/README.md

 **Database Setup**

-If you want to setup a local database instance (e.g. MySQL), great!
+If you want to set up a local database instance (e.g. MySQL), great!

 But this code comes with a `docker-compose.yaml` file that can handle creating a MySQL instance for you.